General: Black Henbane is an annual or biennial herb from the potato family (Solanaceae). The entire plant is covered in sticky, greasy hairs.

 Black Henbane reproduces solely by seed.
-A single plant can produce up to 10,000 seeds in one season, and the seeds can remain viable in the soil for up to four years.
+A single plant can produce up to 10,000 seeds in one season, which can remain viable in the soil for up to five years.

 Seeds can be spread by wind and by contaminated soil and gravel.
 Gardeners also contribute to the spread of Black Henbane by planting it in their gardens.